maksyuki/TaichiGAME/README.md

  </p>
 </p>

 6. Domino: this frame shows a pendulum strike a domino card and trigger a ripple collison.
-The surface of ground and slope are both smooth, so the card can not stay static on the slope.
+The surface of ground and slopes are both smooth, so the card can not stay static on the slopes.
 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/domino.gif"/>
  <p align="center">